 Ecosystem services have been defined by Daily (1997) as the conditions and processes through which natural ecosystems, and the species that make them up, sustain and fulfill human life.
 Ecosystem services are the benefits that people derive from nature.
 Some benefits, such as crops, fish, and freshwater (provisioning services), are tangible.
 Others such as pollination, erosion regulation, climate regulation (regulating services) and aesthetic and spiritual fulfillment (cultural services) are less tangible.
-The term "ecosystem services" have been coined to describe the processes and conditions by which natural ecosystems sustain and fulfill human life (Constanza et al., 1997; Daily, 1997; Cork and Shelton, 2000; Pretty and Hardy, 2000; Cork et al., 2001; Proctor, 2001; Sterman, 2000).
+The term "ecosystem services" have been coined to describe the processes and conditions by which natural ecosystems sustain and fulfill human life (Constanza et al., 1997; Cork and Shelton, 2000; Daily, 1997; Pretty and Hardy, 2000; Proctor, 2001; Sterman, 2000).
 All, however, directly or indirectly underpin human economies and livelihoods.
-To enable the concept of ecosystem services to be applied in practice it is vital to both, to document and study the nature of the services provided by ecosystems, and to assess the value or importance (in economic and other terms) of the services in various decision contexts (Daily, 1997; Bennett, 1999).
+Ecosystem services have been conceptualized as transformations of natural assets (soil, water, atmosphere and living organisms) into goods and other products (including experiences) that are valuable to people.
+To enable the concept of ecosystem services to be applied in practice it is vital to both document and study the nature of the services provided by ecosystems and assess the value or importance (in economic and other terms) of the services in various decision contexts (Daily, 1997; Bennett, 1999).

-Despite a general understanding that ecosystems are valuable, there is a need to know how valuable they are, and how the value of ecosystems is affected by different management actions (Pagiola et al., 2004).
 Despite their critical importance, the capacities of ecosystems to provide these myriad services are being degraded at an alarming rate.
-In 2005 the Millennium Ecosystem Assessment (Millennium Ecosystem Assessment, 2005), a four-year study of the state of the world's ecosystems involving more than 1300 experts from 95 countries, reported that over 60 percent of ecosystem services were already degraded.
-Concern has been growing over the last half century as evidence of decline in the world's ecosystems and ecologists, economists and other social scientists debate the underlying socio-economic causes.
-More than ever before in human history, people living in cities have lost their awareness of their reliance on natural ecosystems for food, regulation of the atmosphere and climate, purification of water, provision of building and raw materials for industry, protection from pests, diseases and extreme weather, and for cultural, spiritual and intellectual stimulation and fulfillment
+In 2005 the Millennium Ecosystem Assessment (MA), a four-year study of the state of the world's ecosystems involving more than 1300 experts from 95 countries, reported that over 60 percent of ecosystem services were already degraded.
+Concern has been growing over the last half century as evidence of decline in the world's ecosystems grows and ecologists, economists and other social scientists debate the underlying socio-economic causes.
+More than ever before in human history, people living in cities have lost their awareness of their reliance on natural ecosystems for food, regulation of the atmosphere and climate, purification of water, provision of building and raw materials for industry, protection from pests, diseases and extreme weather, and for cultural, spiritual and intellectual stimulation and fulfillment.